 1847 Petrus van Schendel Painting

 Well, this was from my grandmother's house and, uh, she gave it to me.
 I always enjoyed it as a child.
-I enjoyed looking at the details so I've always loved it.
+I enjoyed looking at the details.
 But I don't know where she got it.

 They're going to put that on tape.

 Executive producer Marsha Bemko shares her tips for getting the most out of ANTIQUES ROADSHOW.

 Value can change: The value of an item is dependent upon many things, including the condition of the object itself, trends in the market for that kind of object, and the location where the item will be sold.
 These are just some of the reasons why the answer to the question "What's it worth?" is so often "It depends."

 Note the date: Take note of the date the appraisal was recorded.
 This information appears in the upper left corner of the page, with the label "Appraised On."
 Values change over time according to market forces, so the current value of the item could be higher, lower, or the same as when our expert first appraised it.